Zilliqa/zilliqa-rosetta/README.md

 ## Getting started

-## Configurations

-### Configuration files for Rosetta
+### Configuring Rosetta
-`Zilliqa-rosetta` configurations yaml allow you to configure which Zilliqa network and endpoint to connect to.
+`Zilliqa-rosetta` configurations yaml allow you to configure which Zilliqa's network and endpoint to connect to.

 ```yaml
 * rosetta: